Updated August 9, 2016

 Please keep in mind that applications and paperwork filed in Florida will be on the public record, unlike in Delaware.
 However, county filing and newspaper publication is not required, unless specifically mandated by the county of the Registered Agent.

 Once your business is registered in Florida as a foreign corporation, you will be required to file an annual report.
 The cost of the annual report is $150, and is due by May 1 of the following year.
 Often, your Registered Agent will forward you the notice approximately 60 days before the due date.
 Please note that a Delaware corporation will still be responsible for Delaware Franchise Taxes as well, which are due by March 1.

 Harvard Business Services, Inc. is a specialist in Foreign Qualification, and we register companies in Florida, as well as other states, every day.
 We can help you prepare the application, obtain a Certificate of Good Standing from Delaware and file all the necessary documents in Florida.

 Generally, we can obtain your Certificate of Authority in about two business days.
 We are also able to act as your Registered Agent in Florida.
 For more information, or to register your Delaware corporation in Florida and start doing business in Florida, please call 1-800-345-2677, Ext.
 6130.

-There is 1 comment left for Doing Business in Florida as a Foreign Corporation
+There are 2 comments left for Doing Business in Florida as a Foreign Corporation

 If a domestic Delaware corp does its foreign qualification in Florida with you as registered agent in both locals, does the member's name show up in the Florida Public Records?
 How much to do both and how fast to have Certificate of Authority in hand this time of year?